Terry Eviston: Playing career

 Eviston was naturally left footed and brave in the air, a proficient crosser with close control.
-His versatility shone through as he played outside left, striker and left back.
-Passionate and the ultimate team player his goal celebrations were always memorable.
+He played outside left, striker and left back demonstrating his versatility.

 Management career

 After the sacking of Ray Treacy in January 1996, Terry, along with Alan O'Neill, was appointed manager of the club.

 Alan and Terry were surprisingly sacked after two games of the 1996–97 season.
 He then went on to be player/manager at Athlone Town F.C. where he scored his 100th league goal.

 In June 1999, he was appointed manager of Dundalk who were then in the League of Ireland First Division.
 In May 2000 his contract was not renewed.

 In July 2004, he was appointed assistant to Roddy Collins at Dublin City In November 2004 both moved to Shamrock Rovers.
 When Roddy Collins was sacked at the end of that season Terry left the club.
 Terry is currently manager of Raheny United in the Women's National League (Ireland).